drhinternet/greenarrow-api/studio/special_sending_rules.markdown

 * A Special Sending Rule may run for a maximum of 60 seconds before being terminated, potentially causing the campaign to fail.
-* Special Sending Rules will be attempted three times before causing the campaign to fail.
+* Special Sending Rules will be attempted three times before causing processing the subscriber to fail.
 * The first retry will be 10 seconds later, with the second retry 60 seconds after that.
+* Depending on the configuration of the Special Sending Rule, either:
+    * a single error processing a subscriber will cause the campaign to be stopped, or
+    * an error threshold must be exceeded for the campaign to be stopped (For example, greater than 10% of subscribers with errors in the last 2 minutes.)
 * The "Number of Workers" field in Special Sending Rules defines the parallelism of the SSR.
 Every campaign that is using this SSR will run that many instances of the evaluator process.